JackGruber/Joplin-Tools/README.md

 ---

+> &#11088; Almost all functions are available as [Hotfolder](https://github.com/JackGruber/joplin-plugin-hotfolder) plugin.

 Monitor a folder an add the Files to Joplin as a Note.

 Images and text (Mimetype `text/plain`) are inserted directly into the note, other Files are added as attachment.
 The files are deleted after processing.